 Pastors keep watch on behalf of our souls and lives.
 What does “they keep watch on behalf of our souls mean?”
 Simply put – the aim of our Pastors are for the good of the people, especially the good of our souls.

 They will have to render an account to God and are held responsible for us.
 Pastors have a big responsibility watching over their flock.

 I can only imagine it to be like babysitting kids in a day care center or school classroom.
 “Get over here!
 Stop doing that!
 Go sit down somewhere!
 Where’s your homework?
 Did your dog eat it again?
 Yea, right?”
 God knows I couldn’t do it!
 But God chose them to become our spiritual baby sitters for a reason.

-Yes it’s a big, tedious job to endure – but is also proof that their and our faith are real.
-God could have chosen anyone to lead their flock of misfits.
+Yes, it’s a big, tedious job to endure – but is also proof that their and our faith are real.
+God could have chosen anyone to lead His flock of misfits.
 But I’m so glad that he chose our Pastors to keep their misfits in line, moving forward as one body in Christ together!

 Don’t know Jesus?
-Want to? – Click Here
+Do you want to? – Click Here